johnosmond/breakdance-issues-02/README.md

 The first version has a work around for Issue #2 but this version has a full fix.

+This version has video to explain all of it that can be found here: https://youtu.be/zxBGHlqPO3g?si=8aL6u_dj7QfhOLri

 ## Issues

 ### Issue #1